pablobaxter/Frybits/docs/blog/posts/troubleshooting-file-leaks.md

 > So what's going on here and how does this tell the story of a file leak?

 Well, this stacktrace actually represents 417 files that were opened and never closed when the Gradle task was completed, but for brevity, I only listed the final three files left open (lines 3-5).
 All these files were opened at the `ZipFile` constructor (line 6), however that is not where the origin of the file was at.
 It actually originated elsewhere in this stacktrace, which required some investigation.
-Also, this is just one stacktrace for the given set of files.
+Also, this is just one stack trace for the given set of files.
 There were 1380 files left open at the end of the Gradle task run, and about another 1k extra files were opened after each run.
 In the following sections, I'll get into the details of how I debugged this file leak and found the fix for it.

 ## Setting Up the file-leak-detector